rowanmanning/rowanmanning.com/content/weeknotes/6/index.md

 tags: ["Christmas", "Food", "Side Projects", "Work"]
 highlight: "lime"
 description: "A week of spare-time coding, some good reading, an increasingly boozy Christmas cake, and our exceptionally pointy tree"
+resources:
+  - src: "pointy-tree.jpg"
+    title: "A Christmas tree, half of the height of it is above the topmost branches, it's very pointy"
+    params:
+      caption: "That's a lot of point"
 ---

   * We started making a Christmas cake!
 Yes I know it's a bit late, but really it already smells delicious.
 Also when you feed a Christmas cake it's wrong not to have a little bit of the brandy.